judith-chrysolite/Employees-Burnout-Prediction/README.md

 4. **Model Building**:
    - **Split Data**: Divide data into training and testing sets.
-   - **Choose Regression Techniques**: Apply various regression methods like Linear Regression, Ridge Regression, Lasso Regression, Random Forest, or Gradient Boosting.
+   - **Choose Regression Techniques**: Apply various regression methods like Linear Regression.
    - **Train Models**: Train models on the training set and evaluate performance using metrics like RMSE and R-squared.

 5. **Model Evaluation**: